Birth (2004 film): Critical response

+While the film divided critics and audiences mostly "stayed away" upon release, the reception of the film has been reassessed over the years, with some publications calling it a masterpiece and Kidman's performance recognized as one of the best of her career.

 Controversy

-The film generated controversy due to a scene wherein Kidman shares a bath with Bright, both apparently naked.
+The film generated controversy due to a scene wherein Kidman's character shares a bath with Bright's character, both apparently naked.
 In fact, Bright was never naked and the two were never even in the same room during the filming of the bath scene apart from one camera shot, and when this shot happened both wore special clothes that were not visible to the camera.
 Glazer insists that the scene is not erotic or exploitative.
 "I can imagine that, before people see it, they might think it was salacious.
 But I knew it was never going to be that."

 At a press conference at the Venice Film Festival, Kidman addressed the controversy of her character kissing a boy: "It wasn't that I wanted to make a film where I kiss a 10-year-old boy.
 I wanted to make a film where you understand love."
 Further controversy occurred at the festival when a journalist described Kidman as a "screen legend", to which her co-star Lauren Bacall replied, "She is a beginner".
 Kidman downplayed Bacall's remarks and said, "I certainly don't feel like a big star in Hollywood".

 Complaints of the film's "cop-out" ending are questioned by Roger Ebert in his review, who notes: "There seem to be two possible explanations for what finally happens, but neither one is consistent with all of the facts."